Seth141/Seth141/README.md

 - 👋🏻 Hello there!
 I’m @Seth141
-- 🌐 I’m very interested in RL, DL and Inverse RL
+- 🌐 I’m very interested in Deep Learning, Machine Learning, Reinforcement Learning and Web Dev
 - 📩 Shoot me an email at: seth141592@gmail.com\
 /\
 //\